 Education leaders are inundated with new mandates, reporting requirements and unprecedented pressures to significantly elevate student achievement.
 In order to effectively measure school district success, data must drive how boards of education make decisions.
 Data can be found virtually everywhere, but accessing the right data, understanding how to use it and supporting their administration are big uncertainties facing board members.
 This introductory course will provide board members with clarification about the different types of data for the strategic, tactical, administrative and operational roles of boards and districts.

-Capital Planning for Your District - CBA 213 (3 units)
+CBA 213: Capital Planning for Your District (3 credits) *

 School board members will acquire an understanding of their role in the various phases of building and renovating school facilities.
 You will gain a greater understanding of the election process including conducting community surveys and encouraging community engagement and learning more about facility review, the election cycle, investment needs and the construction phase.